xg590/tutorials/README.md

 ### Who I am
 * Researcher and technican related to High Performance Computation (HPC):
-  * Use HPC to investigate organic reaction mechanism or material property ([Several papers](https://www.researchgate.net/scientific-contributions/Xiaokang-Guo-2045488309) in computational chemistry)
+  * Use HPC to investigate organic reaction mechanism or material property ([Several papers](https://www.researchgate.net/scientific-contributions/Xiaokang-Guo-2045488309))
-  * Manage computer clusters
+  * HPC sysadmin
     * Years of experience as the sysadmin of my previous research group (Computational and Theoretical Chemistry Lab @ Zhengzhou University)
     * Worked as a contractor to support old cluster or install new cluster for other institutions
 * Programmer:
   * Good at Python/MicroPython
-    * Primary choice of my programming project
+    * Primary choice of my programming projects
-    * Play with everything like socket, http, concurrency, machine learning, microcontroller, [drone](https://github.com/xg590/Tello-Python), and [digital radio](https://github.com/xg590/SX1276).
+    * Play with everything like socket, http, machine learning, [microcontroller](https://github.com/xg590/pyWebREPL), [drone](https://github.com/xg590/Tello-Python), and [digital radio](https://github.com/xg590/SX1276).
   * OK with C/C++, SQL, Cypher, Shellscript, Javascript.
     * Indispensible tools for my python project
     * Do specific job like text mining, data management, server management, or frontend development.